kevinYCKim33/vendough-app/README.md

 # Vendough

-This rails app is a Venmo clone where users pay or charge other users fictional monetary values.
+This rails app is a Venmo clone where users pay or charge others fictitious monetary values.

 Check out the demo [here](https://vendough.herokuapp.com//)

 ## Installation